boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ### Enable Multi Selection

-This option will be enabled only after you enable the `Act as Master Widget` option and this allows you to filter the multiple data by enabling the `Enable Multi Selection` option.
+This option will only be enabled after you enable the `Act as Master Widget` option, and it allows you to filter multiple data by enabling the `Enable Multi Selection` option.

 ![Enable multi selection](/static/assets/visualizing-data/visualization-widgets/images/map/multi-selection.png)

 #### Shape kind

-You can select any type of shape (country or continent or state) from the shape kind drop-down.
+You can select any type of shape (country, continent, or state) from the shape kind drop-down.

 ![Choropleth color](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemapshape.png)

 #### Shape data

-You can choose a shape for the selected country or continent or state.
-The combo box data shows based on the selected values in the `shape Kind.`
+You can choose a shape for the selected country, continent, or state.
+The combo box data is based on the selected values in the `shape Kind`.

 ![Choropleth map field](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemap-field.png)